-Colorectal cancer – one of the most common types of cancer
+Colorectal cancer – the third most common form of cancer

-Colorectal cancer (or CRC), also known as cancer of the large intestine, bowel cancer, rectal cancer or colon cancer, is a type of cancer that results from uncontrolled cell growth in the large intestine, colon or caecum.
+Colorectal cancer also known as intestinal or rectal cancer, is a form of cancer that arises from uncontrolled cell growth in the large intestine, rectum or appendix.

-The disease progression is often slow, happening over several years, and starts as a protruding growth of tissue, known as a polyp, which starts in the mucous membrane and then grows into the intestinal cavities.
-Polyps can be cancerous, i.e. capable of developing into a cancer unless removed.
-The cancer may eventually break through the wall of the intestine and spread to other organs.
-This is known as metastatic colorectal cancer (mCRC).
+The disease often develops slowly for several years.
+It begins as a protruding tissue growth, called a polyp, that starts out in the mucus membrane and then grows into the intestinal cavity.
+Polyps can be cancerogenic, meaning they can develop into a cancer if they are not removed.
+Eventually, the cancer can break through the intestinal wall and spread to other organs.
+This is known as metastatic colorectal cancer, or mCRC.

-As with most other types of cancer, there is no known single triggering factor for colorectal cancer.
-Hereditary factors and diet are thought to affect the risk level, while smoking and lifestyles resulting in obesity increase the risk.
+As with most other forms of cancer, there is no single known triggering factor for CRC.
+It is believed that the risk can be affected by diet and hereditary factors.
+Smoking and lifestyles leading to obesity also increase the risk.

-The prognosis for patients with colorectal cancer has improved over the past decade, but the prognosis for survival is still worse than for breast or prostate cancer and is the fourth most common cause of cancer-related deaths.
-The prognosis for survival is, however, very good if it is diagnosed early.
-Health checks involving screening for blood in excrement allow colorectal cancer to be detected at an earlier stage, reducing the mortality rate.
-Late stage patients, when the cancer has spread to other organs (metastases) have a poorer prognosis and a substantially higher mortality rate.
-Only 14% of patients with mCRC are alive five years after diagnosis.
+Despite improvements in the prognosis for patients with CRC over the past decade, the prognosis for survival is worse compared to patients with breast or prostate cancer, and CRC is the second most common cause of global cancer-related death after lung cancer.
+The prognosis for survival is better with an early diagnosis.
+CRC can be detected early by screening stool samples for blood, which reduces mortality.
+Patients in later stages, when the cancer has spread to other organs (known as metastases), have a worse prognosis and significantly higher mortality.
+Only 10 percent of patients with mCRC are still alive five years after diagnosis*.

 * Source: 1) GLOBOCAN 2020, Cancer Incidence and Mortality Worldwide, 2) GlobalData 2020